VinLucero/ia-sdk-backup/README.md

 1. Keep all platform-independent wheels
 2. Download platform-specific wheels for your system
 3. Update checksums.txt accordingly
-4. Run the test suite to verify
+4. Run the test suite to verify basic functionality